 I am happy that no one was hurt, after all its just stuff...
 My landlord said the funniest thing to me.
 He said "I am so sorry, you had such a beautiful apartment, your things were so beautiful, I am so sorry, I feel so bad for you"...
 I asked him why?
 Its just stuff, its property, not people....

 I've been through bigger losses than a few picture frames, a wool jacket and microwave.
 I know that the universe has a plan for everything, and everyone.
 Do I understand it now?
-God no, I have no idea what this world has in store for me, but I do know I'm safe, I have the most amazing sisters and brother-in-laws, friends, and I am thankful everyday for what I do have.
+God no, I have no idea what this world has in store for me, but I do know I'm safe, I have the most

 This isn't a step backwards for me, this is a step forward.
 A door is never closed without a window being opened.
 Fire and smoke can't hold me back or down.
 Life is a lesson, its education, sometimes we learn the hard way.